Luis de Córdova y Córdova: The blockade of Gibraltar

-Back in Spain, in 1782 he commanded the combined naval forces that had gathered in the bay of Algeciras to blockade Gibraltar and attempt to take it.
+Back in Spain, in 1782 he commanded the combined naval forces that had gathered in the bay of Algeciras to blockade Gibraltar and attempt to take it from the British.
 He participated with direct attacks on the square, on the occasion when Antonio Barceló commanded the employees directly in the attack at close range, and then the floating batteries attacked, under the orders of General Ventura Moreno Zavala, supported with the fires of his ships from this unfortunate attack of the invention of the French d'Arçon.
-When these were set ablaze by the red bullets of the defenders, he sent his smaller boats to put out the fires and save the crews.
+When these were set ablaze by the heated bullets of the British defenders, he sent his smaller boats to put out the fires and save their crews.
 In the fires and blasts of these heavy batteries, theoretically unsinkable and incombustible, with water circulating "like blood through the human body", there were 338 dead, 638 wounded, 80 drowned and 335 prisoners.
-But the effects were far outweighed by the bombardment of the gunboats invented by Barceló, which made it effective.
+The effects were far outweighed by the bombardment of the gunboats invented by Barceló, which made it effective.

 He continued the blockade of Gibraltar, which was defended by Governor Elliot.
 The ships remained at sea and only took refuge in Algeciras during hard times.
-The situation in the square became very tight, so the English decided to send a large convoy, escorted by a force of 30 ships under the command of Admiral Richard Howe.
-The Englishman entered the Mediterranean running a storm from the southwest and Córdova came out to meet him, but Howe took advantage of the storm and managed to bring the convoy ships with the much-awaited resources into the square, without Córdova being able to prevent it.
-In the storm, a Spanish ship, the San Miguel, was lost, thrown by the storm under the very walls of Gibraltar, and other Spanish ships suffered many damage.
+The situation in Gibraltar became very tight, so the British decided to send a large convoy, escorted by a force of 30 ships under the command of Admiral Richard Howe.
+The British entered the Mediterranean after making their way through a storm from the southwest and Córdova came out to meet them, but Howe took advantage of the storm and managed to bring the convoy ships with the much-awaited resources into Gibraltar, without Córdova being able to prevent it.
+In the storm, the Spanish ship of the line San Miguel was captured, thrown by the storm under the very walls of Gibraltar, and other Spanish ships suffered many damage.